 The business and risk strategy defines the parameters of the Bank's business activities.
 MünchenerHyp's entire Board of Management is responsible for both the business strategy and the risk strategy, which are regularly reviewed regarding the attainment of goals and the effectiveness and are updated as necessary and then submitted to the Supervisory Board at least once a year.
-As part of its supervisory duties, the Supervisory Board is advised on a quarterly basis concerning the Bank's risk profile as well as how it has performed towards achieving its objectives.
+As part of its supervisory duties, the Supervisory Board is advised at least once per quarter concerning the Bank's risk profile, as well as how it has performed towards achieving its objectives.
 This takes place, for example, using the reports concerning the Bank's risk-taking capabilities, lending risks, as well as the risk report prepared in accordance with the "Minimum Requirements for Risk Management" (MaRisk).

 The basis of risk management consists of, on one hand, the analysis and presentation of existing risks, and, on the other, comparing these risks with the risk cover potential (ability to bear risk).
-The analysis and presentation of existing risks primarily distinguishes between counterparty, market price, liquidity, credit spread, and migration risks as well as operational risks.
-Additional risks such as placement risk, reputational risk, business risk etc., are viewed as parts of the abovementioned risks and are taken into consideration at the appropriate place in the individual calculations, or are taken into consideration as other risks.
+The analysis and presentation of existing risks primarily distinguishes between counterparty, market price, liquidity, credit spread, and migration risks, as well as operational risks.
+Additional risks such as placement risk, reputational or behavioural risk, business risk, etc., are viewed as parts of the abovementioned risks and are taken into consideration at the appropriate place in the individual calculations, or are taken into consideration as other risks.
 Appropriate monitoring processes are in place involving internal process-dependent and independent supervision.
 Our internal audit department is responsible for the process-independent monitoring function within the Bank.

 The professional concepts and models used to calculate the ability to bear risks are continuously further developed in accordance with regulatory requirements.
 Münchener Hypothekenbank calculates its ability to bear risks on both a present value and period-oriented basis.
 The Going-Concern scenario is a more important method used to manage risk.
 This scenario is used to determine if the Bank still would have an adequate equity capital ratio exceeding the legally required minimums for core capital and total capital after the occurrence of risks contained in all of the risk categories.
-The only cover potential that may be used to cover risks in this scenario is the available regulatory equity.
+The only risk cover potential that may be used to cover risks in this scenario is the available regulatory own funds.

 MünchenerHyp employs a limit system as an additional risk control instrument to monitor its ability to bear risks.
 The paramount purpose of monitoring the ability to bear risks is to ensure that the Bank's income, cost and risk structures are organised in a manner that allows then to be controlled without external assistance.
-The limit system assists in setting and regularly reviewing limits for debtor categories as well as for countries.
+The limit system assists in setting and regularly reviewing limits for debtor categories, as well as for countries.

-Resolutions passed by the Basel Committee on Banking Supervision, or by the European Union regarding regulatory requirements, and their subsequent transposal into German law, are observed, promptly analysed and incorporated into the Bank's risk and business strategies within the context of the regular reviews and further development of these strategies.
+Resolutions passed by the Basel Committee on Banking Supervision, or by the European Union regarding regulatory requirements, and their subsequent transposal into German law, are continually observed and analysed by the Bank's Regulatory Office, which also initiates measures needed to implement these requirements.
+Furthermore, these measures lead to the review and further development of the Bank's risk and business strategies.
 Based on this procedure, relevant processes and systems are then adjusted as necessary.